How has COVID-19 affected the haulage industry?

 In the first survey, the RHA asked respondents how many trucks they had inactive.
 The RHA categorised these results by sector.
 The sectors where there were the most trucks inactive include, removals (96% inactive), car transporting (89% inactive), and, somewhat surprisingly, medical (75% inactive).
 Whilst these were the worst affected haulage sectors in the UK, initially, a total of seven haulage sectors have seen over 50% of their trucks become inactive due to COVID-19.
 This was believed to be due to health and safety reasons, or a lack of demand for products in these sectors.
 The least affected sectors include agriculture & fishing (22% inactive), food (32% inactive), waste management (33% inactive).

-Across the whole industry, 25% of drivers were furloughed, and 46% were trucks were inactive during the early part of lockdown.
+Across the whole industry, 25% of drivers were furloughed, and 46% of trucks were inactive during the early part of lockdown.

 With such disruption to activity, it was inevitable that the finances of many haulage firms would suffer a negative impact.
 15% of haulage operators surveyed had applied for the Coronavirus Business Interruption Loans Scheme (CBILS), but 95% had their applications rejected.
 This left many haulage operators struggling to survive with only 8% seeing their cash flow as normal.
 73% have seen their cash flow significantly reduced, 23% reduced to an unsustainable level, and 13% of firms have said that they are using their overdraft.
 56% of operators were intending to or have accessed funds from the coronavirus job retention scheme.